dxw/dxw-security-wp-plugin/readme.txt

 It displays a security rating against each plugin on your plugins page, based on the security reviews on https://security.dxw.com/.

 It also displays a widget on the dashboard showing the totals of each plugin review status.

+### Privacy

+In order to work out what we should review next, we record aggregate numbers of requests for reviews of individual plugins.
+However we don't associate these with individual users or IP addresses (and we will never do so without your consent), and we don't receive any information about the specific versions you have installed.

+### Developers

+The code in WordPress' SVN is a deployable version.
+If you'd like to contribute to this plugin, you can find the development files on github: https://github.com/dxw/dxw-security-wp-plugin

 == Installation ==